 This means that the rule will be applied to all new notes created in your space after the rule was set up successfully.

 In this step, you select the conditions for your rule.
-Conditions act as filters for your notes, so you can control exactly which subset of notes you wish to run the automation on.
+Conditions act as filters for your notes, so you can control which subset of notes you wish to run the automation.